Ecuador - South America

 • Keep evenings flexible

-A stronger first route in Guayaquil usually means one named anchor like Malecon 2000 plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Guayaquil usually means one named anchor like Malecon 2000 plus a nearby district block in Guayaquil city center, Guayaquil main arrival area, and Guayaquil evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Malecon dinner evening and let the rest of the route stay compact.